Resources for when you can’t afford therapy:

 Group Therapy

-Though not one on one, group therapy is effective in many ways and can be a lower-cost way to work with licensed therapists.
+Though not one-on-one, group therapy is effective in many ways and can be a lower-cost way to work with licensed therapists.
 I have worked with SESH before and appreciate the price point for unlimited groups.
 Local group therapy might also be a Google search away.

 Ask about Sliding Scale Sessions